NVIDIA-Digital-Bio/avgflow/model_card/model_card.md

 ## Description:
 AvgFlow as released in this repository is a diffusion transformer model with pairwise biased attention trained on 3-dimensional conformer data of small molecules.
 It can be used as a highly efficient molecular conformer generator.

-_This model is for research and development only._
+_This model is ready for commercial use._

 ### License/Terms of Use: